Is it picture book or picturebook? When commentators put the two words together, they do so mindfully:

 - various forms of multi-user experience which could be fruitfully applied to concepts of multiple fabula or alternative story apps to create alternative texts in interaction with other users.

 - the introduction of blanks, either literally in the interface as free space where the user can fill in words, drawings, or photos of their own choice or by using the possibilities of the device that allows users to make videos, take photos, or record their own words all of which can then be integrated into the app as forming part of the narrative.

 Vanishing Art Style

-Design created with large colour areas, enhanced in specific places with details only to suggest important features or clues
+- Design is often created with large colour areas, enhanced in specific places with details only to suggest important features or clues.

 A small illustration or portrait photograph that fades into its background without a definite border.
 In picturebooks vignettes are often used to show the passing of time e.g. a child getting ready for bed might be depicted by the same child brushing her teeth, pulling on a nightgown then getting into the bed.